Authentication states

 Overview

 Hubble supports blocks for customers who arrive via secure email links to Shopify account pages, most commonly the Order Status page.
-In this pre‑authenticated state, Shopify restricts many customer fields from the Customer Accounts API.
+In this pre‑authenticated statearrow-up-right, Shopify restricts many customer fields from the Customer Accounts APIarrow-up-right.
 Hubble handles this by showing safe general content until the customer logs in, at which point personalized content can display.

 Block types in a nutshell